-Delegated agreements for operational functions which are determined by AHCCCS to inhibit integrated service delivery for the Medicaid or Medicare D-SNP lines of business are prohibited.
+Delegated agreements for operational functions which are determined by AHCCCS to inhibit integrated service delivery for the Medicaid or Medicare Dual Eligible-Special Needs Plan (D-SNP) LOBs are prohibited.

 The Contractor shall not delegate the QOC investigations processes or onsite QOC visits to Administrative Services Subcontractors or providers.